nubenetes/awesome-kubernetes/docs/GoogleCloudPlatform.md

 - [thecloudgirl.dev: What is Google Cloud Load Balancing?](https://thecloudgirl.dev/CLB.html)
 - [cloud.google.com: Secret Manager Best Practices](https://cloud.google.com/secret-manager/docs/best-practices)
 - [cloud.google.com: Choose the best way to use and authenticate service accounts on Google Cloud](https://cloud.google.com/blog/products/identity-security/how-to-authenticate-service-accounts-to-help-keep-applications-secure)
+- [cloud.google.com: 5 cheat sheets to help you get started on your Google Cloud journey 🌟](https://cloud.google.com/blog/products/gcp/5-google-cloud-product-cheat-sheets-2021) Sometimes a picture is worth a thousand words, and that’s where these cheat sheets come in handy.
+Cloud Developer Advocate Priyanka Vergadia has built a number of guides that help developers visually navigate critical decisions, whether it’s determining the best way to move to the cloud, or deciding on the best storage options.
+Below are five of her top cheat sheets in one handy location.

+## Dev Library
+- [devlibrary.withgoogle.com 🌟](https://devlibrary.withgoogle.com/) New open source content library from Google, a showcase of what developers like you have built with Google technologies.

 ## GitHub
 - [github.com/GoogleCloudPlatform](https://github.com/GoogleCloudPlatform)